ARA Awards for Excellence

 Nomination and judging

 Distinguished Service Award - a simple nomination form.
-Nominations can also be made by members of the ARA Board.
-Up to two nominations each year can be proposed for approval by the ARA Board.
+Up to three nominations each year can be approved by the ARA Board.

 Record Keeper of the Year/Record Keeping Service of the Year – a form with prompts, seeking reasons for nomination.
 Anyone or any group can complete these forms, not just ARA members.

 New Professional of the Year – download the form below and follow the instructions.
 Anyone or any group can nominate someone for this award, not just ARA members.

 The ARA Board may short-list nominations for New Professional of the Year, Record Keeper of the Year and Record Keeping Service of the Year if there is a large number of nominations.
 The names of short-listed candidates and supporting evidence will be posted on this website in advance of voting.
 Those nominating individuals or services may submit up to five digital or scan images to support their nominees.
 Voting itself for these three awards will be open to the public and encouraged by ARA publicity efforts.

 The awards are aimed at celebrating success and to encourage participation by wider, external audiences.
 Any publicity generated will raise awareness and advocacy for the three professional sectors.